Megamind: Release

-The short film was released on DVD/Blu-ray with Megamind on February 25, 2011.
-The Button of Doom also had its television premiere on Nickelodeon, which was aired on February 26, 2011, and on Cartoon Network, which was aired on September 5, 2022.
+The short film was released on DVD and Blu-ray with Megamind on February 25, 2011.
+The Button of Doom also had its television premiere on Nickelodeon, which was aired a day after its home media release on February 26, and on Cartoon Network, which was aired on September 5, 2022.

-Television series
+Sequel film and television series

-On February 11, 2022, it was announced that Peacock had ordered a CG animated series from DreamWorks Animation Television serving as a follow up to the film, originally titled Megamind’s Guide To Defending Your City.
-As of May 6, 2022, the cast and format have not been revealed.
-The series will chronicle the new hero's quest to become a social media influencer and a true superhero.
+On February 11, 2022, it was announced that Peacock had ordered a CG animated series from DreamWorks Animation Television serving as a follow up to the film, originally titled Megamind's Guide to Defending Your City.
+The series chronicles the new hero's quest to become a social media influencer and a true superhero.
 The original writers of the film, Alan Schoolcraft and Brent Simons, are signed on as executive producers with Celebrity Deathmatch creator Eric Fogel.
-JD Ryznar will be co-executive producer and story editor.
+JD Ryznar was co-executive producer and story editor.

 On August 5, 2022, Simons confirmed that the show's writing was completed and production was moving forward.
-The series will be released in 2024.
+In January 2023, it was revealed that the series would be released in 2024.
+In February 2024, it was announced that a sequel film, titled Megamind vs. the Doom Syndicate, and the series, now titled Megamind Rules!, would be released on Peacock on March 1, 2024.